 NCI has been working closely with a Dublin-based company in helping them to bring the power of recommender systems to their customers.
 The research and techniques can be applied across domains within retail and we are interested in understanding more about the needs of retailers.

 The research group within the School of Computing is a team with a wide range of experience in designing and delivering data analytics solutions and includes Dr Pramod Pathak, Dr Paul Stynes, Pramit Kumar, and myself, Dr Anu Sahni.
-The technical details are covered in a white paper, which is under review and will be published soon.
-If you wish, you may email me for an advance copy.
+The technical details are covered in a freely accessible white paper, Innovation Partnership Collaboration between NCI and Glantus Ltd.

 During the study, we identified the need for a simple, low cost, fully automated recommender system for retailers – RETAILRECSYS - that can easily be plugged into a business’s systems to recommend relevant products to their customers.
 The RETAILRECSYS solution will identify and combine an appropriate suite of software components, tools, techniques, and underlying technology services (e.g., data storage services) to automatically apply data science processes to sets of raw input data, such as transactions, market/shopping basket, etc. Furthermore, the RETAILRECSYS solution will offer full data science process lifecycle support from ingesting the raw data to facilitating model operationalization and integration with business processes.